Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingReducedEmbeddings.md

 ### Get Embeddings using `Azure.AI.OpenAI`

-You can use Azure OpenAI embedding models, `text-embedding-3-small` or `text-embedding-3-large` to get the reduced embdeddings.
-These models require the `dimensions` property, enabling customers to specify the desired number of dimensions for the output vector.
+You can use Azure OpenAI embedding models, `text-embedding-3-small` or `text-embedding-3-large`, to get the reduced embeddings.
+With these models, you can specify the desired number of dimensions for the output vector by passing the `dimensions` property.
+This enables you to customize the output according to your needs.

 For more details about how to generate embeddings, refer to the [documentation](https://learn.microsoft.com/azure/search/vector-search-how-to-generate-embeddings).
 Here's an example of how you can get embeddings using [Azure.AI.OpenAI](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/openai/Azure.AI.OpenAI/README.md) library.